The best way to transfer money from the UK to China

 Airwallex offers global business accounts that allow you to hold money in multiple currencies.
 Transfers with Airwallex are fast, low-cost and involve no hidden fees.

-With an Airwallex account, you can make same-day transfers from the UK to China and pay just 0.5% above the interbank rate when converting pound sterling to Chinese Yuan.
+With an Airwallex foreign currency account, you can make same-day transfers from the UK to China and pay just 0.5% above the interbank rate when converting pound sterling to Chinese Yuan.
 That’s over 80% cheaper than UK high street banks.